ChandlerGuan/blockskim/README.md

 3. HotpotQA

-We use HotpotQA dataset from [datasets](https://huggingface.co/datasets/hotpot_qa) and parsing it with in-house preprocess supporting facts in SQuAD format.
+We use HotpotQA dataset from [datasets](https://huggingface.co/datasets/hotpot_qa) and parsing it with in-house preprocess script to include supporting facts in SQuAD format.

 ` python src/utils/process_hotpotqa.py`